News

 The pages are available in the navigation menu, as well as here:

 Things are a bit slower now compared to a few months ago.
-I have a big, long trip coming up, for which planning has taken a lot of time.
-And right now I'm in my home town where I try to meet friends and family.
+I have an extended, long trip coming up, for which planning has taken a lot of time.
+And right now I'm in my home town where I try to meet friends and family, leaving limited time to work on Jorsys.

 Format specs live